StarboyRishi/Virat-Kohli-Centuries-Analysis/README.md

 **Out vs. Not Out:** Pie chart for showing the proportion of out vs. not out centuries.

 **Match Results Analysis:** Pie chart for comparing centuries scored in winning versus losing matches.

+**Acknowledgments**

+The dataset used in this analysis is sourced from Kaggle.
+Thanks to the Kaggle community for providing valuable resources and insights.